 Felix Frain

 Hello, I’m Felix.
-I’m a Provisional Psychologist and the Practice Manager at Excel Psychology, and I’ve been a part of the team here for over nine years.
-I hold a Graduate Certificate of Mental Health Practice, a Postgraduate Diploma of Psychology, a Postgraduate Diploma of Psychology (Advanced), and I’m currently completing my masters degree.
+I’m a Provisional Psychologist at Excel Psychology, and I’ve been a part of the team here for over ten years.
+I hold a Graduate Certificate of Mental Health Practice, a Postgraduate Diploma of Psychology, a Postgraduate Diploma of Psychology (Advanced), and a Master of Professional Psychology.

-In my role as a provisional psychologist, I’m experienced in, and enjoy working both individuals and couples who are experiencing:
+In my role as a provisional psychologist, I work with both individuals and couples who are looking for support with

 - Relationship difficulties (couples therapy)